How Mountain Biking and Landscape Photography Shape Each Other

 So What?

 What I am NOT saying is you shouldn’t set goals or challenge yourself.
 In fact, I very strongly believe you need to be doing that on a regular basis.
-Often times, developing a goal or challenge is required to initiate the process.
+Oftentimes, developing a goal or challenge is required to initiate the process.
 I am saying that learning to enjoy the process and not tunneling in on the destination is a vital step in leveling up your approach to a mountain bike ride or photo shoot.
-Learning to appreciate the small details on your mountain bike ride can lead to massive change in photos.
+Learning to appreciate the small details on your mountain bike ride can lead to a massive change in your photos and experiences.

 For me, a mountain bike ride or landscape photography centered hike isn’t solely about the destination or end goal.
+Where of course it is always amazing to reach that epic summit or insane view point, there is still something far more valuable.
 It is about the freedom to discover and connect.
 It is about the experience and memories alongside the people I get to share the moments with.

 Next